WebWithAman/Table-Layout-1-/README.md

 git clone https://github.com/webwithaman/complex-time-table.git
 ```

+# Demo

+You can see a live demo of this static blog [https://complextimetablebyaman.netlify.app].

 ## Usage

 To view the layout, you can open the `index.html` file in your web browser.
 You can also edit the `index.html` and `style.css` files to change the content and appearance of the layout.